What Is Power over Ethernet and How to Add PoE to Your Network?

 Power over Ethernet can also be divided into passive PoE and active PoE in general.
 Active PoE is the standard PoE which refers to any type of PoE that negotiates the proper voltage between the PSE and the PD device.
 Passive PoE is a non-standard PoE technology.
 It can also deliver power over the Ethernet line but without the negotiation process.
-Passive PoE always sends electric current out over the Ethernet cable at a certain voltage.
-Learn more about passive and active PoE at Active vs. Passive PoE Switch: Which Should We Choose?

-How to Add PoE in Network？
+How to Add PoE to Your Network？

 Common FAQs on PoE Network

-What is the voltage of Power over Ethernet?
+Q: What is the voltage of Power over Ethernet?

-Power over Ethernet is injected onto the Ethernet cable at a voltage between 44v and 57v DC, and typically 48v is used.
+A: Power over Ethernet is injected onto the Ethernet cable at a voltage between 44v and 57v DC, and typically 48v is used.
 This relatively high voltage allows efficient power transfer along the cable, while still being low enough to be regarded as safe.

-What data speed does PoE offer?
+Q: What data speed does PoE offer?

-Generally, PoE can deliver data rates at 10/100/1000Mbps over Cat5, Cat5e and Cat6 cables.
-Now thanks to the widespread IEEE 802.3bt PoE standard and PoE++ technology, PoE is able to deliver speeds of 2.5 Gbps to 5 Gbps over 100m and reaches 10 Gbps in the recent times.
+A: Generally, PoE can deliver data rates at 10/100/1000Mbps over Cat5, Cat5e and Cat6 cables.
+Now thanks to the widespread IEEE 802.3bt PoE standard and PoE++ technology, PoE is able to deliver speeds of 2.5 Gbps to 5 Gbps over 100m and reaches 10 Gbps in recent times.

-Are there any limitations of PoE network?
+Q: Are there any limitations of PoE network?

-Yes, PoE network does have some pesky limitations.
+A: Yes, PoE network does have some pesky limitations.
 First, it has a restricted reach of 328 feet (100 meters) which limits the viable locations where users can operate a remote IP-enabled device.
 Second, a single PSE such as a PoE switch usually connects to multiple PDs.
 If the PSE broke down, all the PDs will stop working.
 Therefore, it is important to buy qualified switches from a reliable supplier.
 In addition, you may also consider connecting the PSE to an uninterruptible power supply system.

-What are PoE midspan and PoE endspan?
+Q: What are PoE midspan and PoE endspan?